vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 This is an issue with your keyboard or keyboard driver, Autohotkey will only update controller inputs when a key is first held or released.

 ## Holding C-Left and pressing C-Right should cause a rightward smash/aerial, but it doesn't
 This looks like it might be a glitch in melee itself.
-Check out: https://imgur.com/a/Tf3eKJQ
+See: https://imgur.com/a/Tf3eKJQ

 # Development Info